 - 15. Main route (1 km) - a.
 If coming out of The Bull, turn right to head E along the High Street.
-You pass The Olive Tree bistro and tearoom on the right (at the back of the Hospices of Hope charity shop), opposite Sally's Cake Emporium. - b.
-The High Street ends at a large roundabout encircling the village pond4, with the Pond View Café and The Woodman pub ahead on your left.
-Make your way to the far side of the pond, where there are two footpath signs. - c.
-Unless you want to visit the parish church of St Bartholomew5 (via the set of modern doors on its north side) take the right-hand path away from the pond, heading S. - If you want to abandon the walk and return from Otford station (500m away), take the left-hand path past the south side of the church and head E through the churchyard, with a high brick wall on your left.
+In 50m you pass The Olive Tree bistro and tearoom on the right (at the back of the Hospices of Hope charity shop), opposite Sally's Cake Emporium. - b.
+The High Street ends at a large roundabout encircling the village pond4.
+In the past there were other refreshment places here and The Woodman might still be open, but the café and another pub have both closed.
+Make your way to a footpath signpost on the far side of the pond. - c.
+Unless you want to visit the parish church of St Bartholomew5 (via the set of modern doors on its north side) take the right-hand of the two signposted footpaths away from the pond, heading S towards the Archbishop's Palace. - If you want to abandon the walk and return from Otford station (500m away), take the left-hand footpath past the south side of the church and head E through the churchyard, with a high brick wall on your left.
 At the far end go through a wooden gate and follow the enclosed path to the station car park.
 Platform 1 on the near side is for trains to London.